New laws for cat and dog owners and breeders have been introduced in South Australia including:

 Update you cat's registration

-You will receive your pet registration renewal by your preferred method of delivery, either email, SMS or post, with your renewal code.
+In July each year you will receive your pet registration renewal by your preferred method of delivery, either email, SMS or post, with your renewal code.
 The renewal code needs to be entered into Dogs and Cats Online.

 Once you check your details are correct and enter in any concession, information for the dog registration and the fee will be automatically calculated.
 You may then proceed to pay your dog registration.